mcds-cmu/11631/_includes/syllabus/course_organization/course_organization_f23.md

 *Explanation points:*
 *0: Explanation is missing or wrong*
 *1: Explanation is correct*
-*2: Explanation is correct and shows insights into limitations of ChatGPT*
+*2: Explanation is correct and shows insights into limitations of ChatGPT* -->

 ### Part II

-The second half of the course consists of surprise paper sessions, guest speaker presentations, a literature survey, and a capstone project review.
+The second half of the course consists of self-nominated paper presentations, guest speaker presentations, a literature survey, and a capstone project review.

-_Surprise paper sessions and guest speaker presentations_ {: .fw-700 }
+_Phase II Presentations_

-The second half of the course starts with three surprise paper sessions in which students are required to read a base paper before the Tuesday class meeting.
-During the Tuesday class meeting, the instructor will distribute an additional paper to be read.
-There will also be a presentation from a guest speaker during the class meeting on Tuesday or Thursday.
-For each of the first two surprise paper sessions, students must submit a comparative analysis to compare and contrast the base and surprise papers due on Tuesday.
+{: .fw-700 }

-For the last surprise paper session, each student chooses one additional paper to write a related work survey of the base, surprise, and additional papers.
-Students are encouraged to take this opportunity to practice their literature survey skills to prepare for the comprehensive literature survey assignment to be due at the end of the course.
+Each week, there will be 8 presentations on different papers, with 4 on Tuesday and 4 on Thursday.
+On Tuesdays, two of the four papers will require a comparative summary to prepare for a survey literature assignment at the semester's end.
+Students must submit a specific, critical question for at least two of the four presentations each day, avoiding shallow inquiries.
+Students are encouraged to nominate peer-reviewed, published papers between 6-15 pages long, excluding surveys or position papers.
+Nominating a paper earns a point, though students are not guaranteed to present their nominated paper, but preferences will be considered.

 _Literature survey_
 {: .fw-700 }